If your old roof is leaking beyond repair, replacing it with a shingle roof remains the most popular and cost effective option.

 How much is a bundle of shingles?

-Most homeowners install architectural shingles, because these provide the best value.
+Pro Tip: Most homeowners install architectural shingles instead of 3 tab shingles, because these provide the best value.
 You get good looking roof shingles with solid durability in most weather conditions and a service life of up to 30 years.

-It makes sense to invest in expensive premium shingles only if they offer some extra protection from the elements, as opposed to only curb appeal.
+It makes sense to invest in expensive premium shingles, such as Malarkey, only if they offer some extra protection from the elements, as opposed to only curb appeal.
 For example, there are algae resistant roof shingles, which help protect asphalt roofs from black streaks and other forms of algae damage.

 Similarly, there are wind/hurricane resistant shingles, which are made to withstand wind uplift of up to 115 mph.
 These are a great investment, if you live in an area that gets frequent strong winds and roofs get damaged by wind.

 Another alternative is to invest into metal roofing, which has unbeatable advantages over the most expensive and durable asphalt shingles.